jasperhuangg/MERN-Task-Manager/README.md

 4. The app should now be hosted at http://localhost:5000.
 ## Features
 - Keyword Parsing: Set todo item priorities and due dates in real time as you type their titles.
 Adding 'Get groceries !high tmr' adds a high priority item called 'Get groceries' that is due tomorrow.
 Can be enabled or disabled for either due dates or priorities in the settings menu.
-- Item Sorting: Settings to affect item sorting based on their due dates and priorities; completely changes how you use the app.
+- Item Sorting: Settings menu includes options to affect item sorting based on their due dates and priorities; completely changes how you use the app.
 - Real-time MongoDB Integration: Any changes made to any todo items are updated in the database in real-time.
 - Google OAuth
 - RSA Encrytion of User Information